 Visiting the rum distillery you get to learn the story behind the island’s main distillery and about the rum-making procedure.
 The tour lasts for between 30 and 45 minutes and finishes off with a rum tasting and an opportunity to purchase bottles of rum.
 It has a great restaurant and bar on site.
 To buy a bottle of local rum is approx £8.00.

 The exclusive Eden Island development is located or far from Mahé, capital Victoria.
 It is home to a number of luxury villas and apartments.
 The development also has a marina with private moorings for each residence on the island.
-Eden Island has secluded beaches, restaurants, bars, swimming pools, a gymnasium, child-friendly play areas and a great shopping centre.
-You can have lunch or diner whilst looking at the million dollar yachts.
+Eden Island has secluded beaches, restaurants, bars, swimming pools, a gymnasium, child-friendly play areas, and a great shopping center.
+You can have lunch or dinner whilst looking at the million dollar yachts.
 This is a luxury location and drinks and food here are on the expensive side.

 Anse Royale is one of the most popular beaches on Mahé, located on the south-east coast of the island.
-There small town that sits next to the beach shares the name “Anse Royale”, and contains numerous different facilities, including a petrol station, hospital, banks, the Seychelles university, and hotels.
-This is a perfect beach for wind-surfing and swimming.
+The small town that sits next to the beach shares the name “Anse Royale”, and contains numerous different facilities, including a petrol station, hospital, banks, the Seychelles university, and hotels.
+This is a perfect beach for windsurfing and swimming.

 Anse Lazio – Praslin (Can be accessed by boat from Mahe island)